thewca/wca-regulations/wca-regulations_2012.md

   - 9r1) When announcing an event, the organisation team must include:
     - 9r1a) Any limit to the number of competitors competing in the first round of the event.
     - 9r1b) Any limit to the number of competitors permitted in the qualification round of the event, and any limit tothe maximum number of those competitors who will proceed to the first round.
-    - 9r1c) The average/mean time or single solve time, achieved in previous competition, required to qualify directly for the first round of the event.
+    - 9r1c) The average/mean result or single solve result, achieved in previous competition, required to qualify directly for the first round of the event.
-    - 9r1d) The latest permitted date used to determine the qualifying average/mean time or single solve time on the WCA rankings.
+    - 9r1d) The latest permitted date used to determine the qualifying average/mean result or single solve result on the WCA rankings.
   - 9r2) All competitors of an event who have not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.
   - 9r3) A qualification round may be added to accommodate newly registered competitors, and/or the maximum number of competitors in the qualification round or first round of an event may be increased.
 These changes must be made at least two weeks before the competition.
 - 9s) Each round of each event must have a time limit (see Regulation A1a).